jappeace/jappeaceApplication/content/authentication-in-reflex.md

   , connection     :: Connection
   }
 ```
-You can't use connection like this in prod, it needs to be a [pool](http://hackage.haskell.org/package/resource-pool-0.2.3.2/docs/Data-Pool.html),
+You can't use connection like this in production,
+it needs to be a [pool](http://hackage.haskell.org/package/resource-pool-0.2.3.2/docs/Data-Pool.html),
 because servant is [fully concurrent](https://www.reddit.com/r/haskell/comments/4tq2q0/does_servant_run_on_multicore_cpu/).
 You'll end up with data races if you use a plain connection.